 If you are struggling financially because of coronavirus you might be able to get help with your bills and other essential items.

-The Discretionary Assistance Fund provides urgent grants to people in Wales as a last resort.
-Applications are currently being treated more flexibly until the 31 March 2021.
-Find out more about the fund and make an application online here.
+The Discretionary Assistance Fund (DAF) provides urgent grants to people in Wales as a last resort.
+Applications are being treated more flexibly until the 31 March 2021.
+Watch our Youtube video to find out more about the DAF and how to apply.

-If your situation has changed because of the pandemic you may now qualify for some help paying your council tax.
-Click here to see if you can.
+If your situation has changed because of the pandemic you may now qualify for a reduction in your council tax.
+Click here to find out more.

 If you are worried about your gas or electricity bills, contact your supplier as soon as you can.
 You could get support including:

 - a temporary break in your bills or debt arrangements

 - a change to your bill payment plan

 - an agreement for someone else to top up your pre-payment meter.

 For more advice and help about paying energy and water bills have a look at the National Energy Action (NEA) Help during Covid-19 resources.

 Contact your local food bank if you need help with food.
 Find out more on the Trussell Trust website.